UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/2-basic-git.md

 On to the final step.

 We have added our file to staging.
-How do we finally save the changes to the git repository?
+How do we finally commit the changes to the git repository?

 Try it yourselves.